tomaszstoryful/automate-invision/README.md

 # Automate Invision Exports

 InvisionApp doesn't allow bulk exporting of prototypes or restoring them from archives.
-This means that you would have to export them one-by-one!
+This means that you would have to export or restore them one-by-one!
 These scripts will help you automate the tedious manual jobs in case you have lots of prototypes.
 ![example-export](https://i.imgur.com/cs2Q4WJ.png)

 ## Instructions